Select Page

 Climate Change

-Our students have learned that parts of the world are increasingly affected more than others.
+We have learned that parts of the world are increasingly affected more than others.
 Sea level rise will overwhelm certain regions and draught will suffocate others.
 What is harder to see and understand is how ordinary people experience this in real time.
 What are the small and significant changes that communities have felt?
 What are the consequences?
 How have attitudes and behaviors changed in response?
 How are communities adapting or even thriving?

 These stories have the potential to enable a kind of citizen science.
 We have learned so far that climate implications are not widely understood or considered.
 We have heard supporting evidence for new disease vectors or migration decisions.
 We have also heard optimism for our ability to rethink a global consciousness!
 We will continue to add more perspectives as we continue our global conversations.

-Projects
+Projects Library

-Perceptions of Climate Change in Japan
+Perception of Climate Change in Japan

 We intend to bolster the work of the Climate Stories Project by exploring the social understanding of climate change of Japanese residents.
 Through background research, we identified the quantifiable ramifications of the shifting climate in Japan.